allabux21/gwright99.github.io/openshift4/03-command-basics.md

 Also of interest is the $.Config.Cmd key (and $.Config.Entrypoint if present).
 This lets us know that the container will drop you into a bash shell if you started it with `podman run` and did not overwrite it with a commandline argument.
 As another best practice, I'll always inspect the containers I download - even if they are official images - to ensure that nothing malicious immediately jumps out at me.

 The [Redhat documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/building_running_and_managing_containers/working-with-container-images_building-running-and-managing-containers) has an interesting example involving `registry.redhat.io/rhel8/rsyslog` that involves an $.Labels.install value, but I've never encountered this workflow so I'll just make a note of it now and revisit later when I know more.

+For a shorter way of invoking the inspect command you can use `podman inspect -l -f "{{.<KEY_PATH_HERE>}}"`.
+It roughly translates as 'show me the (-l)atest container/image id and (-f)ormat the output using a Go template to specifically return the element(s) defined by the dot notation path  (e.g. .NetworkSettings.IPAddress).
+NOTE: This does not appear to work with rootless podman.
+I'll need to investigate more later.

 #### Inspect image on remote registry
 We installed Skopeo on our system for a reason and this was it!
 Instead of potentially wasted hundreds of MBs of download cap, just examine the image on the remote registry!